-In OBT Method, it is required for the managers and staff to live in cabins or tents for a certain number of days which is situated outside the workplace.
+In OBT Method, it is required for the managers and staff live in cabins or tents for a certain number of days which is situated outside the workplace.
 Participants have to attend different tests to know their survival skills.
-They learn about their own capability, potentials, personality, creativity, and leadership.
-Outward Bound Training (OBT) is one of the most expensive trainings and development methods.
+They learn about their own capability, potential, personality, creativity, and leadership.
+Outward Bound Training (OBT) is one of the most expensive training and development methods.
 Outward Bound Training (OBT) method is most popular in the developed country.

 Benefits of Off-the-Job Training Method

 - Employees can share their innovative ideas for the development of the organization.

 - The method is stress-free from present job pressure.

 - Highly time-saving methods.